zb3/scan-ignore-utils/README.md

 # scan-ignore-utils

-This repo contains the `exclude.conf` file for `masscan` which I use as an input to `ignore-networks` tool which ignores networks based on their name.
+This repo contains the `exclude.conf` file for `masscan` which I use as an input to the `ignore-networks` tool which ignores networks based on their name.

 Contents of that file are arbitrary, I ignore networks I want to, but the `ignore-networks` tool is universal, because you can specify what you want to ignore.

 You can also take the opposite approach and use the `include-networks` tool to generate a list of hosts to include based on AS name patterns.

+There are more tools here, see below.

 ## ignore-networks